libbpf/blazesym/README.md

 ### Link C programs

-You should include “blazesym” to call BlazeSym from a C program.
-The “Build” section has explained how to generate it.
+You should include “blazesym.h” to call BlazeSym from a C program.
+Check the “Build” section to generate it.

 You also need the following arguments to link against BlazeSym.